14thchief/chief-collector/README.md

 # chief-collector
-MVP back-end application is built in the node JS environment with the express library.
-It collects emails via a form and stores them in a postgres database which is operated by sequelize ORM
+MVP Server-side rendered Node JS application is built using the express library.
+It collects emails via a form and stores them in a postgres database which is easily interfaced with through the Sequelize ORM
 ### `Technology`
 - NodeJS
 - Express